Collaborators

 Dr Jama Musse Jama is an ethno-mathematician with a PhD in African Studies specialising in Computational Linguistics of African Languages, and author or editor of 19 books and 36 academic articles.
 His current research focuses on the role of heritage, art and culture in the development, peace building, and state formation, including settlements and cities expansion in Somaliland.
 He us currently leading "Dooxa Hargeysa' project as a part of River Cities Network, with Leiden University focusing on settlements along the dry river in Hargeysa, Somaliland.
 He is known for his research on traditional African games and their possible use within formal education.
 Founder and yearly organizer of the influential Hargeysa International Book Fair, and currently Director of the Hargeysa Cultural Centre in Somaliland, Dr. Jama has also a Senior Associate Researcher position at Italian's National Research Council at Istituto di Linguistica Computazionale “Antonio Zampolli” (CNR-ILC), and a Lead Researcher at Somaliland Centre for African Studies.
 He is senior lecturer at the University of Hargeysa, Institute for Peace and Conflict Studies.
 A fellow of RVI, and the founder of Ponte Invisibile Ed, publishing arm of the Redsea Cultural Foundation in Italy and in Somaliland, and he can be reached @JamaMusse on X and other social media platforms.

-A researcher in geography and urban development practitioner, Mansour MANÉ explores the dynamics of social housing and social innovations to address housing challenges in African cities.
+Mansour MANÉ is a researcher in geography and urban development practitioner.
+Mansour MANÉ explores the dynamics of social housing and social innovations to address housing challenges in African cities.
 A doctoral student at Gaston Berger University in Saint-Louis (Senegal), he devotes his work to experimenting with collective housing production through community savings and international networks of residents' associations in precarious neighbourhoods.

 He holds a Master's degree in Geography (UCAD) and a Master's degree in Project Management (BEM Dakar).
 Mansour has over ten years of experience in urban project management, land use and sustainable city planning.
 He is currently a research assistant at the École Supérieure d'Économie Appliquée (ESEA, formerly ENEA), a school affiliated with Cheikh Anta Diop University, and has been collaborating since 2021 with the Centre for Affordable Housing Finance in Africa (CAHF), an independent think tank based in Johannesburg that conducts research and advocacy to promote investment in affordable housing across Africa, where he contributes to studies on the affordable housing market and its financing in Senegal, Mauritania and Côte d'Ivoire.